-Using coffee grounds for gardening really helps?
-If yes, what are the correct ways to use coffee grounds in the garden?
-Read this educative article for complete details.
+Using coffee grounds for gardening really helps!
+Know all about the correct ways to use coffee grounds in the garden by reading this educative article.

-The next time you finish your morning coffee, think twice before you dump the grounds.
-Coffee grounds can do magic in your garden, not necessarily in the ways you would expect.
-They do not provide abundant nitrogen and do not lower soil pH much.
-But they can enrich your garden soil, compost pile and help in other ways.
+The next time you finish your morning coffee, think twice before dumping the grounds.
+Coffee grounds can do wonders in your garden, not necessarily in the ways you would expect.
+Although they do not provide abundant nitrogen and do not lower soil pH much; they can enrich your garden soil and compost pile.
+Plus, they do not contain any harsh chemicals.

 Coffee grounds contain 2% of nitrogen, but plants can not use this until it breaks down.
 As these grounds decompose, the low nitrogen level in them acts as a long-acting fertilizer.

 Coffee grounds also provide a healthy and slight dose of other basic nutrients like phosphorus and potassium.
 They also contain small quantity calcium, manganese, zinc, and iron.
 You can sprinkle coffee grounds directly onto the soil or

 Coffee grounds have long been bragged to lower the soil pH, but unlike popular belief, most of the acidic content gets depleted during brewing.
 Laboratory analysis shows that they are slightly acidic to neutral and make a minor to no impact on the soil pH.

 But who cares about the acidity, coffee grounds improve soil structure directly and in no time.
 Poor Soil, low in organic matter benefits greatly when amended coffee grounds.

 By adding organic matter to the soil, they improve drainage, water retention, and aeration of the soil.
 Coffee grounds in the soil also improve the seed germination and growth of the plant.
 What is more advantageous is that they prevent soil-borne diseases like wilts, fungal rots, and some bacterial pathogens.